AstreaTSS/PYTHIAWebsite/docs/updates/posts/062524-rebrand-soon.md

 <!-- more -->

+Importantly:
-The bot will be renamed to **PYTHIA**, named so after my OC who's the Ultimate Robotic Assistant.
+- The bot will be renamed to **PYTHIA**, named so after my OC who's the Ultimate Robotic Assistant.
 The bot will also have a new icon, but that's in the works.

-!!! warning
-    To clarify, the rebrand isn't happening now, and none of the changes have happened *yet*.
-This is just to prepare you for what will come in a week or two.
+- The bot (and this website) will be rebranded on **July 6th, 2024**.
+This is more than a week from now, so be prepared for the changes!

 ## Breaking Changes

 Many commands are getting moved over to make room for other features.
-Don't worry, the original investigation features will continue to be supported, but they'll just be put into this own section.
+Don't worry, the original investigation features will continue to be supported, but they'll just be put into their own section.

 The changes are below: